RainbowMiner/RainbowMiner/README.md

 Use `StartWD.bat` (or `StartWDHidden.bat`) instead of `Start.bat`, if you want RainbowMiner to be restarted automatically after a crash (see section WATCHDOG START SCRIPTS).

+There is a quicker way, if you do not need administrator rights: press **Windows key + R**, enter `shell:startup` and copy `Start.bat` (or `StartWD.bat`) into the folder that opens.
+RainbowMiner then starts when you log in.
+Note the difference to the task scheduler: this start is **not** elevated, so CPU miners cannot enable MSR and will hash slower - use the task scheduler with "Run with highest privileges" if you mine on the CPU.

 ### How do I add RainbowMiner's start script to crontab on Linux for autostart?

 As the user that will be running RainbowMiner, edit the crontab file using `crontab -e`.